actility/device-catalog/template/sample-vendor/drivers/README.md

 ***Important:*** Please make sure to NOT scope your package.

-**PS**: In the simple driver, the `require()` method is not allowed to import an external module.
+**PS**: In the driver, the `require()` method is not allowed to import an external module.
-If your driver is split into several javascript file, you have to switch to a *complex-driver* and use webpack.
+If your driver is split into several javascript file, you have to use webpack to generate a single Javascript file.

 Now that we have a valid npm project, we will create the driver itself.
 Open a new file named `index.js` where we will